 - Rehearse often.
 Once you’re happy with your speech’s content and your performance, practice your speech ten times – if you have that luxury of time.
 If you need more practice, go for it.
 There’s no better confidence booster as knowing you’ve rehearsed your speech until it hurt 🙂

-Although I could elaborate on each on the above points, this provides you with a larger plan to optimally prepare your speech.
+Although I could elaborate on each on the above points, this provides you with a larger plan to optimally prepare a speech.

 Which point(s) do you find especially helpful?
 Maybe you have a point to add?
 Do let me know in a comment to this article.